-The following table details the sensitivity to a five per cent change in the following foreign currencies against the functional currencies of each group entity.
-Five per cent is the sensitivity rate used when reporting foreign currency risk internally to key management personnel and represents management's assessment of the reasonably possible change in foreign exchange rates.
+The following table details the sensitivity to a 5% change in the following foreign currencies against the functional currencies of each group entity.
+5% is the sensitivity rate used when reporting foreign currency risk internally to key management personnel and represents management's assessment of the reasonably possible change in foreign exchange rates.

-The sensitivity analysis includes only significant outstanding foreign currency denominated monetary items and adjusts their translation at the period end for a five per cent change in foreign currency rates.
+The sensitivity analysis includes only significant outstanding foreign currency denominated monetary items and adjusts their translation at the period end for a 5% change in foreign currency rates.
 The sensitivity analysis includes external loans within the Group where the denomination of the loan is in a currency other than the functional currency of the borrower.